 Module Specification

-Data programming (R and Python)
+Data Programming (R and Python)

 Module Specification

-Data programming (R and Python): Uncovering Real-World Data Insights
+Data Programming (R and Python): Uncovering Real-World Data Insights

 In the modern landscape, the ability to programme and interpret data is as critical as ever.
 This module spans two crucial programming languages—R and Python—anchoring your knowledge in both.
 You will encounter real-world datasets, grappling with common challenges and solutions that industry professionals face daily.